New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 But adjustments they still are.

-Instead of players gathering at team facilities for offseason programs, they are instead doing them virtually, each locked in his own space, whatever that may be.
+Instead of players gathering at team facilities for offseason programs, they are instead doing them virtually, each locked in his own space, whatever that might be.

 Olsen and the rest of the Seahawks are entering their second week of a three-week phase one of the offseason program, which for Olsen is also serving as an official introduction to his new playbook.